Skip to main content

 • Does the protagonist fully commit to their decision?

-• Does the decision consists of taking difficult sacrifices?
+• Does the decision consist of taking difficult sacrifices?

 • Do the readers get to feel the emotional toll of the protagonist’s decision in a long-thorough sequel?